Make Seed Starting a Science Experiment for Your Kids

 Plant Your Seeds

 To channel your inner Bill Nye, add an extra layer to the project: Encourage kids to keep a notebook, observing how the seedlings grow and change over time.
-“We’re taking it day by day, measuring the spouts and drawing them,” says Gaut.
+“We’re taking it day by day, measuring the spouts and drawing them,” says Adrian.
 “It’s exciting for Mies to make the connection between the seeds and what we eat, and to get involved with planning the garden.”

 Bring It Outside

-Gaut—with the help of Mies—also constructed raised garden beds with walls (to keep out any misbehaving deer).
-Once the seedlings have sprouted at least an inch or two, they’ll be ready to be transplanted outside, where they can get the space and sunlight that they need to flourish.
+Adrian—with the help of Mies—also constructed raised garden beds with walls (to keep out any misbehaving deer).
+Once the seedlings have sprouted at least an inch or two, they’ll be ready to be transplanted outside, where they can get the space and sunlight they need to flourish.
 We see many garden-to-table meals in the family’s future.